 - A. Shoring and Sheeting Plan - 1.
 Submit drawings and calculations, certified by a registered professional engineer, describing the methods for shoring and sheeting of excavations.
 Drawings shall include material sizes and types, arrangement of members, and the sequence and method of installation and removal.
 Calculations shall include data and references used. - B. Dewatering Work Plan - 1.
-Submit procedures for accomplishing dewatering work. - C. Existing Utilities to be located - 1.
-Locate existing underground utilities within the area of excavation by examination of ASPA records, toning and potholes prior to excavation. - 2.
+Submit procedures for accomplishing dewatering work. - C. Utilities - 1.
 Movement of construction machinery and equipment over pipes and utilities during construction shall be at the Contractor's risk.
 Excavation made with power-driven equipment is not permitted within two feet of known ASPA-owned utility or subsurface construction.
 For work immediately adjacent to or for excavations exposing a utility or other buried obstruction, excavate by hand.
 Start hand excavation on each side of the indicated obstruction and continue until the obstruction is uncovered or until clearance for the new grade is assured.
 Support uncovered lines or other existing work affected by the contract excavation until approval for backfill is granted by the APE.
 Report damage to utility lines or subsurface construction immediately to the APE.